blowback/slide/README.md

 ![Transfer example](images/transfer.png)

+## compatibility

-Other Z80 based computers are available, and might work with a bit of fiddling about.
+SLIDE specifically targets the Feersum Technology MicroBeast and NanoBeast computers.
+It's built to take full advantage of their specific hardware.
+Other Z80 based computers are available, and *might* work with a bit of fiddling about.
 IO ports and baud rates and such.

-> [!WARNING]
+> [!NOTE]
 > Note that SLIDE relies on 8-bit transfers and hardware flow control.
 It can
 > work without flow control, but it's not as efficient.
 You *could* adapt it to
 > work in 7 bits (or fewer), but you'd probably be better of with the battle